 According to its prospectus, Barclays can reverse split VXX any time after it closes below $25 and that reverse splits ratio will always be 1:4, one new share for every four old shares ratio.

 |Event||Dates||Split Ratio||Inception / close price right before reverse split (split-adjusted)||Months since inception /last split|

 |6th Rev Split||23-Apr-21||1:4||10||44 ( 3 years 8 months)|

 The first and second splits of VXX occurred after about 22 months, but 2012 did not have volatility bumps like 2010 and 2011, so the 3rd reverse split was only 13 months after the 2nd one.
 Volatility kicked up quite a bit in 2014 and 2015 so it took a record 34 months before Barclays reverse split this product again.
 The approximate decay per month slowed down to “only” around 3.5% per month (35% per year).
 In 2016 decay rates returned to more historic norms—with decay rates in the 7% to 9% range.
 After the 2016 reverse split a period of high contango and low volatility eroded VXX back to reverse split range in a record low 12 months.
-The period after the 2017 split has had some significant volatility spikes that have reset VXX’s levels to the point that the time between VXX’s reverse splits will set a new record.
+The period after the 2017 split has had some significant volatility spikes that have reset VXX’s levels to the point where the time between VXX’s reverse splits set a new record of 44 months.

 The chart below, with both log and linear scales, shows VXX’s sordid split-adjusted price history.